By: Joan Boykin

 Positive attitude is a choice, an attainable state of mind.

-The way we talk to ourselves, the manner in which we explain events to ourselves, is called “explanatory style” (Seligman, Learned Optimism, 1990).
+The way we talk to ourselves, or the manner in which we explain events to ourselves, is called “explanatory style” (Seligman, Learned Optimism, 1990).
 There are several dimensions of explanatory style, and when practiced regularly, they have the power to transform a negative attitude to a positive one.
 I call them the “4 Ps of Positive.”

 It is both comforting and empowering to know that we have the ability to reshape our thoughts by changing our explanatory style.
 We can learn to be optimistic.
-It may take time to habituate but it’s well worth the effort because positive people tend to be happier and more captivating, enthusiastic, hopeful, fulfilled, dynamic, and successful in life.
+It may take time to habituate but it’s well worth the effort because positive people tend to be happier and more captivating, enthusiastic, fulfilled, dynamic, and successful in life.

 So give it a try because a positive attitude is a choice, and it’s attainable with practice.